CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 ### 2 8 Destruction, vandalism, sabotage
 For various reasons (revenge, malice, frustration), people can try to disrupt business processes, manipulate or destroy devices or information.

-Both outside perpetrators (eg, disappointed burglars, out-of-control demonstrators) and culprits (eg, frustrated or mentally unstable staff) can damage or damage property that is foreign to you through vandalism.
+Both outside perpetrators (eg, disappointed burglars, out-of-control demonstrators) and culprits (eg, frustrated or mentally unstable staff) may destroy or damage someone else's property through vandalism.
 While vandalism is usually an expression of spontaneous, blind destructiveness, sabotage is the willful manipulation or damage of things with the aim to harm the victim.
 Particularly attractive targets of sabotage can be data centers or communication links of authorities or companies, since a relatively small amount of funds can make a big impact.

 ### 2 9 Theft and loss of information and equipment